RobotLocomotion/drake/examples/multibody/cassie_benchmark/README.md

 and save result data to a user supplied directory, under relatively controlled conditions.

-    $ examples/multibody/cassie_benchmark/conduct_experiment [DIRECTORY]
+    $ examples/multibody/cassie_benchmark/conduct_experiment [DIRECTORY] [ARGS...]

-The conduct_experiment script will attempt to reduce result variance by controlling cpu throttling and by setting a cpu affinity mask.
+The `conduct_experiment` script will attempt to reduce result variance by controlling cpu throttling and by setting a cpu affinity mask.

 It is still up to the user to make sure the machine is appropriate (not a virtual machine, for example), and relatively unloaded.
 Close as many running programs as is practical.

+Optionally, it is possible to pass command line arguments through to the `cassie_bench` executable.
+See 'Configuring details of benchmark runs' below.

 ## Comparing experiment data